alexanderwedlund/isp-keyword-analyzer/README.md

 3. **Classify sentences**: For each sentence containing the keyword, determine if it provides:
    - Actionable Advice (AA): Clear, specific guidance
    - Other Information (OI): General information or ambiguous instructions
+4. **Use AI-assisted classification**: Use the AI feature to speed up the classification process
+   - Select "Analyze Current Keyword with AI" to analyze the current keyword
+   - Select "Analyze All Keywords with AI" to analyze all remaining keywords
+   - **Note:** AI classification should be viewed as a starting point and results should be carefully reviewed
-4. **Use context when needed**: Toggle the Context button to view surrounding sentences (previous and next) for better understanding of how the keyword is used in its larger textual environment
+5. **Use context when needed**: Toggle the Context button to view surrounding sentences for better understanding of how the keyword is used in its larger textual environment
-5. **Save your progress**: You can save your session anytime
+6. **Save your progress**: You can save your session anytime
-6. **Export data**: Generate an Excel file with analysis results
+7. **Export data**: Generate an Excel file with analysis results

+## AI-assisted Classification

+ISP Keyword Analyzer includes AI-assisted classification that can:
+- Analyze individual keywords or all remaining keywords
+- Suggest classifications based on sentence context and language
+- Significantly speed up the analysis process

+### Important notes about the AI functionality:

+- **Use with caution**: AI classifications should always be reviewed by a human for accuracy
+- **Starting point, not final answer**: Consider AI suggestions as a starting point, not a definitive answer
+- **Performance considerations**: AI analysis uses local computation and may be slow on computers without GPU support

+When using "Analyze Current Keyword with AI" or "Analyze All Keywords with AI", the tool will warn you about potential errors and ask for confirmation before proceeding.

 ## Technical Details